pkmn/engine/README.md

 ## Usage

-Please note that the snippets below are meant to merely illustrate in broad strokes how the pkmn engine can be used - the [`examples`](src/examples) contains fully realized and runnable code.
+*The snippets below are meant to merely illustrate in broad strokes how the pkmn engine can be used
+\- the [`examples`](src/examples) contains fully commented and runnable code.*

 ### C